openmc-dev/openmc/docs/source/methods/depletion.rst

 reaction rates are normalized based on a specified power.
 A complete description of how this normalization can be performed is described in :ref:`usersguide_tally_normalization`.
-Here, we simply note that the main depletion class, :class:`openmc.deplete.Operator`, allows the user to choose one of two methods for estimating the heating rate, including:
+Here, we simply note that the main depletion class, :class:`openmc.deplete.CoupledOperator`, allows the user to choose one of two methods for estimating the heating rate, including:

 1. Using fixed Q values from a depletion chain file (useful for comparisons to other codes that use fixed Q values), or